jaintj95/mac-focus-setup/README.md

 # Philosophy
-* Minimise distractions - Get focused work done.
-Enjoy the rest of your day.
+* Minimise distractions - cut out all the noise and focus on the signal
 * Pick and choose - you don't have to make all the adjustments listed below.
 Pick your poison.

 # Dock